carlos-a-g-h/rque/README.md

 API usage and data storage reference is explained in the [help.html](help.html) file

-You can also access the help doing a GET to '/help' route while running rQUE
+You can also access the help doing a GET to '/help' route while the server is running

 ## TODO list